SysAdmin74/ArozOS-Docker/README.md

 # ArozOS-Docker# ArozOS-Docker
 This is [ArozOS](https://github.com/tobychui/arozos) with docker support.

-I am also newbies in docker, so this is first time making it.
+I am also newbies to docker, so this is first time making it.

 ### Requirement..
 For newbies make sure you have docker-compose installed.
 In case you can't do things with docker-compose.yaml file.